Welcome to the Scottish Country Dance Database!

 Features

-- Largest SCD database on the Web — contains comprehensive information on more than 21100 dances, plus formations, people, publications, albums/CDs, recordings, and tunes.
+- Largest SCD database on the Web — contains comprehensive information on approximately 21500 dances, plus formations, people, publications, albums/CDs, recordings, and tunes.
 Runs rings around the competition!

-- Includes Eric Ferguson's e-cribs as well as MiniCribs — in excess of 13700 cribs, total — and more than 6200 “Pilling-style” diagrams for dances.
+- Includes Eric Ferguson's e-cribs as well as MiniCribs — around 14200 cribs, total — and more than 6400 “Pilling-style” diagrams for dances.

-- Catalogues approximately 7700 curated videos for specific dances from YouTube and other sources.
+- Catalogues more than 8100 curated videos for specific dances from YouTube and other sources.

 - Offers “taster” snippets from recordings by many popular musicians and bands.